-- (c) frequent and regular reconciliation of payroll expenditure against approved budget and bank account - (d) all appropriate payroll documents are retained and stored for the defined period in accordance with the document retention schedule - (e) that HM Revenue and Customs regulations are complied with.
+- (c) frequent and regular reconciliation of payroll expenditure against approved budget and bank account - (d) all appropriate payroll documents are retained and stored for the defined period in accordance with the Records Retention and Destruction Schedule/information Asset Register. - (e) that HM Revenue and Customs regulations are complied with.